Gloucestershire Fire and Rescue Service: Fire stations

 Tewkesbury fire station is also home to Severn Area Rescue Association, which has based one of its five River Severn rescue stations there.

 Co-responder stations

 Gloucestershire Fire and Rescue Service works in partnership with the South West Ambulance Service to provide emergency medical cover to select areas of Gloucestershire.
 Lydney, Coleford, Newent, Wotton-Under-Edge, Dursley, Chipping Camden, and Tetbury have been identified as having the greatest need for ambulance cover.
 The aim of a fire service co-responder team is to preserve life until the arrival of either a Rapid Response Vehicle (RRV) or an Ambulance.
-Co-responder vehicles are equipped with: